 So how did OS X work out?
 Well it’s certainly a good operating system, does most things I need but obviously is not going to run Visual Studio anytime soon.
 Lack of open source software was a major gripe; 7Zip, KDiif3 and many other great open source projects just don’t exist for the Mac.

 Apple hardware is fantastic.
 Developing on a MacMini is heaven thanks to virtual silence.
-The tiny form factor helps reconfigure workstations, keep a clearer desk etc. Using a MacMini as a HTPC is a little expensive but totally worth it, low power means low heat and they’ll happily live in a cupboard.
-New Minis also support two digital monitors, IR remote, bluetooth, latest WiFi, GigaBit internet and have a stack of USB ports.
-The 13″ MacBook Pro cost $1200, plus the cost of after market 4GB RAM and an Intel SSD.
+The tiny form factor helps declutter workstations, keep a clearer desk etc. Using a MacMini as a HTPC is a little expensive but totally worth it, low power means low heat and they’ll happily live in a cupboard.
+New Minis also support two digital monitors, IR remote, Bluetooth, latest WiFi, GigaBit internet and have a stack of USB ports.
+The 13″ MacBook Pro cost $1200, plus the cost of aftermarket 4GB RAM and an Intel SSD.
 With the SSD and Win7 it’s plenty fast even for a demanding developer.
-The quality keyboard and touches like back-lit keys, multi-touch trackpad etc make it easily worth the extra cash.
+The quality keyboard and touches like back-lit keys, multi-touch track-pad etc make it easily worth the extra cash.
 Oh and using OS X battery life is nine hours for the latest model – I see over five hours with WiFi and Bluetooth on a 2009 model.